eiselekd/plunittest/README.md

 * Use GTest unittest to start perl snippets
 * Use Eclipse GTest unittest framework

-Building perl static:
+Create (static) perl interpreter and static base extensions:
+* Linux:  "make static" using App-Staticperl-1.43
+* MacOSX: "make static" using App-Staticperl-1.43
 * Cygwin: "make static" using App-Staticperl-1.43 with patches
 * Win native: "make OS=MINGW static" using App-Staticperl-1.43 for perl download with patches and strawberry-perl-5.18.2.2-64bit-portable with dmake to build
-* Linux:  "make static" using App-Staticperl-1.43